Business Intelligence, Data Analytics and Data Warehousing in the Information Age

 For SAP, this era included a few dashboarding tools that never really got off the ground and a horrendous copy of Crystal Reports that did not last more than a few years.
 Then SAP purchased a tool called Lumira and now they had their dashboarding and reporting solution.
 For non-SAP folks, Tableau was the up and rising reporting star.
 There are a few others out there such as Qlikview, however, many of them are being swapped out for Tableau.
 So, Business Intelligence Tools are finally coming out into the limelight to help all sorts of companies and their varying data sets and architectures.

-Big Data likes to not only look at the entire view of your data sets, but also includes non-traditional data sets in its offering like Web Page Data and Twitter feeds or raw media (video and audio).
+Big Data likes to not only look at the entire view of your data sets, but also includes non-traditional data sets in its offering like Web Page Data, Twitter feeds, raw media (video and audio), or even streaming data from IoT devices.
 It also expands on the concepts of Analytics.
 It breaks Analytics up into four categories: Descriptive (these are your reports on current events and what happened … your rear view mirror), Predictive (using regression analysis or other models to predict the future), Discovery (Looking for Behavioral Patterns in the data to gain further insights), and Prescriptive (models that predict something negative is going to happen and offers up corrective action to course correct).
 Not only are we including more data and clarifying the concepts better, but they have a set of tools for making the gathering of the data much easier.
 The chart below shows how much effort is involved for each level of analytics involved.

 They have also broken up the roles for folks handling each of the tasks.
 For instance, you are now hearing terms like Data Engineer, Data Scientist, and Data Analyst.
 These relate specifically to a person’s role in the Big Data ecosystem.
 Do you go out and find the data you want and describe how to put it together in a database?
 That’s a Data Scientist.
 Do you get the data and combine it and implement it and monitor the data loads?
 That’s a Data Engineer.
 Do you create reports and analyze the data?
 That’s the Data Analyst role.
 The Data Analyst presents the data visually for their consumers and the role is more identifiable than the Scientist or Engineer.
 The Scientist and Engineer roles can overlap.
 However, they are distinctly different.
 I see the Data Scientist as someone trying to answer some specific questions.
 They break new ground and, as Larry the Cable Guy would say, “Get ‘er done!”.
 The Data Engineer will put a repeatable system in place so that data can be stored, updated and viewed in a convenient manner for whoever has access.
 I like to think about it as one-time analysis versus a repeatable, ongoing system with monitoring and error correction built into the process.
 Both the Scientist and Engineer roles can overlap, however, they are distinctly different if you look closer at the roles.
 In the old days, folks undertook all three roles.
 Since Big Data is so big, the jobs are broken out between three people.
 It makes us Data Warehousing folks feel good because now there are three folks doing the job that one of us used to do.

 When I mentioned that folks have a role in the Big Data ecosystem, that is because Big Data had correct timing with technology.
 Everyone will tell you that Hadoop is not Big Data, yet you really cannot talk about Big Data without mentioning Hadoop.
 What is Hadoop?
 First and foremost it is an environment and suite of tools that allow developers to easily gather, load, monitor, correct, analyze, and store the data you are after.
 Secondly, it is a clustered database that can scale up and consume more servers as your data and analytics needs grow.
-This helps customers who really don’t know how much volume (raw record count), variety (number of data sources), or the velocity (rate record data changes) of their data.
-The Hadoop environment was build to help you analyze and store these disparate, third party datasets.
+This helps customers who really don’t know how much volume (raw record count), variety (number of data sources), or the velocity (rate record for data changes) of their data.
+The Hadoop environment was built to help you analyze and store these disparate, third party datasets.
 For example, you can analyze data from all twitter feeds in the past two weeks to see which feeds mention your business.
 With that information, you can analyze those feeds to determine if they are positive or negative stories.
 If you compare the amount of positive versus negative stories about your business over the past few weeks, you can gauge whether your company’s stock will go up or down based on whether the number of positive and negative stories are increasing or decreasing.
-This can be easily setup with mapreduce, just one component in the Hadoop environment.
+This can be easily setup with mapreduce or Spark or Google new tech called Cloud Dataflow.
 Since this is not a Hadoop review, I will stop here and move on.

 Now that we know what Big Data, Business Intelligence, and DataWarehousing are, can we really tell the difference?
 On the outside, you can notice from the tools being used.
 However, on the inside, those data gatherers/modellers/architects/analysts/scientists/engineers are all doing the same basic jobs.
 The only real difference is the tool sets being used.
 Of course, Big Data has the latest tool sets and they help the most.
 It also has a huge amount of traction from marketers.
 However, venturing away from Hadoop and Big Data, you can still see the concepts in place in Business Intelligence.
 Just the other day, I was reviewing Looker and their Business Intelligence platform is all about actions on the data.
 Another Business Intelligence offering included an analytics tab in it’s Demo.
 What a surprise!
 Business Intelligence Tools are now including Big Data Concepts and making data not only visually appealing, but actionable as well.
 Who would have thought of that.